japila-books/japila-books.github.io/README.md

   .
 ```

-Switch to the repo and execute the following command:
+Switch back to this repo and execute the following command:

 ```shell
 docker build \